-Summary: Changes to the gene SCN1A is one of the most thoroughly investigated genetic causes of epilepsy.
+Summary: Changes in the SCN1A gene are amongst of the most thoroughly investigated genetic causes of epilepsy.
 This gene controls sodium channel functionality - a critical component of cell structure.
 Yet even within the well-known SCN1A-related epilepsies, new phenotypes are still emerging, and the complexities of genotype-phenotype relationships remain only partially understood.